 Families using these sites can shop for what they need.
 Canned goods can also be supplemented by additional choices of pastries, meat, breads, and produce.
-Locations can also offer a Personal Essentials Pantry, which is slightly different in that it can provide products for household and personal hygiene, such as diapers, laundry soap, and paper products.
+Locations can also offer a Personal Essentials Pantry, which is slightly different in that it can provide products for household and personal hygiene, such as diapers for free, laundry soap, and paper products.

 Salvation Army food banks also usually partner with other local nonprofit organizations, charities and food wholesalers in order to organize other large-scale community distributions.
 These distributions usually occur seasonally, and increase proportionally to the needs of the local community.

 Sometimes a winter storm hits the same day you receive an overdue or disconnect notice from your energy provider, or an extreme heat spell will occur when your power is off.
 These are the types of situations in which they may be able to help.
 While more limited, the Salvation Army may help with paying water bills too.
 Much of the utility bill assistance is for people with a household member who is at risk, such as a senior, child, or disabled member of the household.

 In most cases, clients will receive a comprehensive assessment and other forms of support, such as budget counseling, referrals, and case management as needed, as the Salvation Army tries to take a holistic approach to reduce the likelihood of future crisis.
 Social services staff can also work directly with your energy provider in order to assist the household and to help people avoid a shut off.

 Prescription vouchers or medical resources.
 It can be very stressful when someone is sick, or maybe they are faced with a medical emergency that is causing bills to pile up.
-Your local Salvation Army Family Services office may have funding for medical bill assistance.
-For example, a location may be able to help with prescription costs or insurance co-pays.
+A local Salvation Army Family Services office may have funding for medical bill assistance.
+For example, a location may be able to help with paying prescription costs or insurance co-pays.

-Transportation assistance may be available in an emergency.
+Salvation Army transportation assistance programs may be available in an emergency.
 Sometimes people may have experienced an unexpected car accident or repair that prevents them from getting to a job interview or important doctor appointment.
 Many people have lost their job and money is too tight to pay for the tank of gasoline that is needed to get to a job interview.
 In a crisis, the Salvation Army may be able to provide free bus cards, tokens and gas money.
 This is very limited by center, and is usually an option as last resort.

 These services are extensive and wide ranging.
 The winter months, holidays, and back to school periods may be especially difficult as needs arise.
 Many families are faced with higher or unexpected bills during this time, and their need for financial help increases.
 Many growing kids just require new boots, school supplies, gloves, hats, notebooks, coats, and more.

 The Back to School programs can identify school aged children from lower income families in need of help.
-They can be provided with a free, new backpack, supplies, notebooks, and a gift card to use for new clothes.
+They can be provided with a free, new backpack, supplies, notebooks, laptop computer, and a gift card to use for shopping for new clothes.
 Many studies show that a child or teenager having new school clothes, items, backpack, etc. can go a long way in building confidence and boosting a child's spirit.

 Free Christmas, Thanksgiving and Holiday Meals are provided on each holiday for low income families, seniors, and the homebound.
 Support is also offered for families and individuals who are hungry and have no place to go for a hot meal.
 In addition to offering food, most centers surround guests with love and compassion as they serve the meal.
 Seniors and the homebound can often have a holiday meal delivered to them, if they can’t shop or prepare one on their own.

 Angel Tree Program was created primarily to help less fortunate children and seniors and to provide them with free personalized gifts and necessities.
 It is a volunteer driven program for those who would otherwise receive very little or nothing during the holiday season.
-The Salvation Army Angel Tree program provides free toys, gifts, clothing, and more.
+The Salvation Army Angel Tree program provides free toys, gifts, clothing, and more at Christmas.
 Some centers will also offer visits to nursing home residents and the homebound.

 Adopt-a-Family is another holiday program that allows lower income families and their children the ability to request help.
 The client will create a list of that they need (such as clothing or household items) and members of the community can volunteer to purchase those items.
 The Salvation Army will match the needy with donors, which may include a local business or just an individual.
 Many children receive free gifts, toys, or school supplies from this service.

 Employment Assistance and Job Training is key to long-term stability, income and sufficiency.
-The Salvation Army wants to help people find a job that can pay the bills or rent, and that will also utilize your skills.
-For help finding a new job, contact your local service unit to speak to a case manager or social worker.
+The Salvation Army wants to help people find a job that can pay the bills or rent, and that will also utilize their skills.
+For help finding a new job, contact a local service unit to speak to a case manager or social worker.
 Employment Search/Resume Assistance can be obtained from a case manager, who can assist with job searches and resume writing.

 Salvation Army Thrift Stores are open to people of all incomes and backgrounds.
 Buying household items, clothing, diapers, furniture, and more can be a drain on many family’s often already tight budgets and household finances.
 The thrift stores and clothing closets that are available in many communities will sell these items, and much more, at a reduced cost.

 Disaster assistance is also offered.
-Whether man made, or a natural disaster, such as a flood, tornadoes, or hurricane, the Salvation Army provides critical services and emergency financial aid in order to make sure survivors have the support needed to rebuild their lives.
-Grants are offered for prescription medicine, groceries and other pressing needs.
-They also partner with other non-profit agencies and charities in order to facilitate long-term social services and financial help.
-During major disaster they also set up local hubs that provide counseling, shelter, hot meals and even a short hotel stay when all else fails.
+Whether man made, or a natural disaster, such as a flood, tornadoes, or hurricane, the Salvation Army provides critical services as well as emergency financial aid in order to make sure survivors have the support needed to rebuild their lives.
+Grants are offered for prescription medicine, groceries and other pressing needs, or a voucher to help the disaster victim pay for new furniture or a motel room.

 One of the main missions of the Salvation Army is to help people meet their basic needs.
 There are tens of thousands of households in need of emergency assistance, and many of them are seniors or have young children.
 The agency relies heavily on donations and volunteers as they try their best to not deny requests for help because of limited funds.
-If you can, additional donations are always needed, and they will help the Salvation Army reach their goal of meeting the needs of every qualified household.
-All contributions and gifts are tax-deductible and will directly benefit your neighbors in need.
+If anyone can, additional donations are always needed, and they will help the Salvation Army reach their goal of meeting the needs of every qualified household.
+All contributions and gifts are tax-deductible and will directly benefit any neighbors in need.